DariaKnyazeva/cats_dogs/README.md

 Implemented and trained model that uses `sklearn.linear_model.SGDClassifier` classifier.
 The input image is resized to 150x150 pixels by default, and transformed into `numpy array`.
 Some data preprocessing takes place before model training and prediction: RGB is transgormed to grey and then [hogified](https://learnopencv.com/histogram-of-oriented-gradients/).

+Started to integrate TensorFlow model class for training; use ready trained model file cats_and_dogs_86.tf.
+It can be used by specifying in command line script for prediction.

 It is possible to use more precise models by inheriting from the abstraction `ml.model.BaseModel`, which provides interface for training and prediction.

 ## Environment setup: